In Toledo, Syrian Refugees Are Welcomed Amid A Difficult Immigration Climate

 When he finishes talking to the group, we sit down with him in an office.

-"My own grandfather is a Slovakian immigrant who worked in the brickyards and he recalled a time before World War II that he was not considered white," Lindon says.
+"My own grandfather is a Slovakian immigrant who worked in the brickyards, and he recalled a time before World War II that he was not considered white," Lindon says.
 "He wasn't considered part of the populace.
 He was a problem.
-And so knowing that we want to make sure that history doesn't repeat."
+And so knowing that, we want to make sure that history doesn't repeat."

 He says it's important to be truthful in talking to refugees about the climate surrounding immigration in the U.S.